NU reclaims UAAP women’s volleyball crown

-THE National University (NU) Bulldogs are back on top of the UAAP throne in women’s volleyball as they thwarted the University of Santo Tomas (UST) Golden Tigresses in Game 2 of the Finals, 25-23, 23-25, 27-25, 25-16, to win the crown in the UAAP Season 86 Women’s Volleyball Tournament on May 15, 2024 at the SM Mall of Asia Arena.
+The National University (NU) Lady Bulldogs are back on top of the UAAP throne in women’s volleyball as they thwarted the University of Santo Tomas (UST) Golden Tigresses in Game 2 of the Finals, 25-23, 23-25, 27-25, 25-16, to win the crown in the UAAP Season 86 Women’s Volleyball Tournament on May 15, 2024, at the SM Mall of Asia Arena.

 With more than 22,000 people on hand to witness the titanic clash, Alyssa Solomon and Bella Belen gave NU fans a lot to cheer for as they made big plays to push the Lady Bulldogs to the top.
 This triumph by the women’s team also complimented the title run of the men’s squad for a rare collegiate golden double, a feat last achieved by Ateneo de Manila University in Season 77.